near/docs/docs/roles/integrator/exchange-integration.md

   ```
   - Once your transaction is constructed, you will then need to sign it by calling the `signTransactionObject` method and pass `transaction`, `signerId`, and a `networkId` (i.e. `testnet`, `betanet`, or `mainnet`)

+  **Note** The networkId is used only in `near-api-js` and is not included in the final on-chain transaction.

   ```js
   const signedTx = nearAPI.transactions.signTransactionObject(transaction, signerId, networkId)
   ```